pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 ### Database

-Pydio Cells can be installed with both MySQL Server (5.7 or higher) and MariaDB (10.3 or higher).
+Pydio Cells can be installed with both MySQL Server (5.7 or higher) or MariaDB (10.3 or higher).

 #### MySQL